sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

 ### `fill`

 Fills specified rectangular or polygonal areas of an image with a color and opacity, or makes them transparent.
 This tool allows filling multiple areas of an image with a customizable color and opacity.
 Each area can be a rectangle defined by a bounding box with coordinates `[x1, y1, x2, y2]` or a polygon defined by a list of points.
 The `opacity` parameter controls the transparency of the fill (1.0 is fully opaque, 0.0 is fully transparent, default is 0.5).
-The `color` is in BGR format, e.g., `[255, 0, 0]` for blue (default is `[0,0,0]` black). **Special behavior**: If `color` is set to `null` (or `None` in Python), the specified area is made fully transparent, effectively deleting it.
+The `color` is in BGR format, e.g., `[255, 0, 0]` for blue (default is `[0,0,0]` black).

+**Special behavior**: If `color` is set to `null` (or `None` in Python), the specified area is made fully transparent by setting all channels (BGRA) to 0, effectively creating a black transparent color.
+This ensures better compatibility with older PNG viewers.
 The `opacity` parameter is ignored in this case.

 - **Required arguments:**
   - `input_path` (string): Full path to the input image